atjames/Front-Support-Helper-Scripts/Convert_Resource_IDs/readme.md

 # Convert Resource IDs

-Some useful scripts for converting resource IDs to either private or public IDs.
+Convert resource IDs to private or public.